keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - KPIs](/management/telemetry/telemetry-dashboards/ac-org-usage-kpis.png)

-*KPIs* show four numbers agreed in the contract relative to the limits.
-For PPU, the usage and limit are shown for the period selected in the Date range filter.
-For the others (Projects, Users, and
-Storage TB), this value is for the current month, and the limits are as defined in the contract.
+*KPIs* show four of the metrics specified in the contract in comparison to the limits.
+For *PPU*, the usage and limit are shown for the period selected in the date range filter.
+For the others (*Projects*, *Users*, and *Storage TB*), the values are for the current month only, and the limits are as defined in the contract.

 #### Active Contract Consumption
 {: .image-popup}
 ![Screenshot - KPIs](/management/telemetry/telemetry-dashboards/ac-org-usage-contract.png)

-This option shows three views on PPU consumption relative to contractually agreed values.
-PPU shows the actual consumption per month.
-The PPU Predicted line shows the value predicted based on the average consumption in the last three months.
-The PPU limit line shows the consumption agreed in the contract, allocating the exact value of credits to each month of contract tenure.
+This option shows three different views of PPU consumption in relation to the contractually agreed values. *PPU* is the actual usage per month.
+The *Predicted PPU* line is a prediction based on the average consumption in the last three months.
+The *PPU Limit* line is the consumption agreed in the contract, which is determined by allocating the same number of credits to each month of the contract's tenure.

 #### Consumption
 {: .image-popup}
 ![Screenshot - Consumption](/management/telemetry/telemetry-dashboards/ac-org-usage-consumption.png)

 *Consumption* shows three visuals.
-The first two have drills available once you hover over and click on the desired point.
-PPU Daily shows daily consumption broken down into groups based on usage breakdown.
-PPU
+For the first two, you can drill down by hovering over a point and clicking on it. *PPU Daily* shows daily consumption broken down into groups based on a usage breakdown.
-Daily per Project shows the consumption split between projects.
+*PPU Daily per Project* shows the consumption split between projects.
 The last visual shows the limits and actual values per month.

 #### Projects
 {: .image-popup}